goodgoof/Project-7/README.md

 ## Resources

+I have used Google Maps API and Foursquare data for this project.
-For successful completion of this project I referred to React documentation, Forrest Walker's and Doug Brown's walkthroughs.
-Besides the walkthroughs I got lot of help from the slack community in fixing bugs.
-A huge shout out to all those who helped me @Jacolby @Sachin @DrunkenKismet @jamesDbartlett @Juan N besides lot of others who helped all along the way during this incredible journey.
+I referred to React documentation, Udacity React lessons, went through walkthroughs tutorials to understand the project better and youtube videos for map markers w3schools for flexbox css.
+I got lot of help from the slack community in fixing bugs.
 Thanks a lot to Brenda and Kelsey for constantly pushing me and encouraging me.
 Thanks for the study jams and all that Udacity has offered.